Pulsar-wind-nebula-powered Galactic center X-ray filament G0.13-0.11: Proof of the synchrotron nature by IXPE: Data

-High spatial resolution X-ray images were obtained with Chandra over multiple observing campaigns in 2000-2022.
-The total exposure of the Chandra pointings with G0.13--0.11 located in the central region of the Field of View (FOV) with high spatial resolution is 1.4~Msec.
-The Chandra data reduction follows a standard procedure based on the latest versions of the data reduction software (CIAO v.\ 4.14) and calibration (CALDB v.\ 4.9.8).
+High spatial resolution X-ray images were obtained with \textit{Chandra} over multiple observing campaigns from 2000-2022.
+The total exposure of the \textit{Chandra} pointings with G0.13--0.11 located in the central region of the field of view (FOV) with high spatial resolution is 1.4~Msec.
+The \textit{Chandra} data reduction follows a standard procedure based on the latest versions of the data reduction software (CIAO v.\ 4.14) and calibration (CALDB v.\ 4.9.8).
 Our particular approach and analysis steps are described in detail in \cite{Vikhlinin2009}.
-Briefly, they include identification and removal of high background periods, correction of photon energies for the time and detector temperature dependence of the charge transfer inefficiency and gain, and creation of matching background datasets using blank sky observations with exposure times similar to the Galactic Center pointings.
-For the analysis presented here, we use the combined flat-fielded and background-subtracted Chandra image in the 2--8~keV band, and spectra extracted in several elliptical regions, as described below.
-Following the standard approach for analysing Chandra spectra of extended sources, we have generated the spectral response files that combine the position-dependent ACIS calibration with the weights proportional to the observed brightness.
+Briefly, they include the identification and removal of high background periods, the correction of photon energies for the time and detector temperature dependence of the charge transfer inefficiency and gain, and the creation of matching background datasets using blank sky observations with exposure times similar to the GC pointings.
+For the analysis presented here, we used the combined flat-fielded and background-subtracted \textit{Chandra} image in the 2--8~keV band and spectra extracted in several elliptical regions, as described below.
+Following the standard approach for analyzing \textit{Chandra} spectra of extended sources, we have generated the spectral response files that combine the position-dependent ACIS calibration with the weights proportional to the observed brightness.
+In the radio band, we used publicly available MeerKAT images\footnote{\url{https://doi.org/10.48479/fyst-hj47}} at the central frequency of $1.3$~GHz and $\sim 6''$ angular resolution (see \citealt{2022ApJ...925..165H} for a detailed description).